unixwzrd/venvutil/README.md

 ## Recent Changes

-- **Logging Enhancements**: Improved logging with dynamic program names and lazy formatting.
+- **Logging Enhancements**: (more) Improved logging with dynamic program names and lazy formatting.
 - **Configuration Management**: Introduced global variable declarations and robust configuration handling in `genmd`.

 ## Project Status

 The project is actively maintained and continuously evolving with new features and improvements.
+Check out the CHANGELOG.md and teh project TODO.md list for more details.

 ## Support My Work